Four Seasons Tree Care Ltd

-Arisings: any part of a tree, including stem, roots, branches (brushwood), bark, other woody material and foliage, derived from the tree during tree work operations
+Arisings: Any part of a tree, including stem, roots, branches (brushwood), bark, other woody material and foliage, derived from the tree during tree work operations

-Coppicing: cutting trees close to ground level with the intention of encouraging regrowth of multiple shoots
+Coppicing: Cutting trees close to ground level with the intention of encouraging regrowth of multiple shoots

-Crown Reduction: operation that results in overall reduction in the height and/or spread of the crown of the tree by means of a general shortening of twigs and branches.
+Crown Reduction: Operation that results in overall reduction in the height and/or spread of the crown of the tree by means of a general shortening of twigs and branches.
 Crown reduction reduces sail area and the biomechanical stresses acting on limbs within a tree crown and the tree as a whole.
 Our Arborists will always aim to maintain a good, natural shape and balance to the tree, pruning branches back to suitable growth points, usually a smaller secondary branch.
-Crown reduction will be specified as a reduction of radial crown spread and tree height given in metres.
+Crown reduction will be specified as a reduction of radial crown spread and tree height given in meters.
 The description may also refer to a percentage.
 This is an approximation of the volume of the leafing parts of the crown which are to be removed.

-Crown Thinning: removal of a proportion of small live branches from throughout the crown to achieve an even density of foliage around a well-spaced and balanced branch structure.
+Crown Thinning: Removal of a proportion of small live branches from throughout the crown to achieve an even density of foliage around a well-spaced and balanced branch structure.
 Unlike reducing, this will not affect the height or spread of a tree.
 Specification for crown thinning refers to a percentage of the overall leafing parts of the tree that are to be removed.

-Pollarding: cutting a tree so as to encourage formation of numerous branches arising from the same height on a main stem or principal branches
+Pollarding: Cutting a tree so as to encourage formation of numerous branches arising from the same height on a main stem or principal branches

-Retrenchment Pruning: form of crown reduction, intended to encourage development of the lower crown, which emulates natural process whereby an ageing tree retains its overall biomechanical integrity by becoming smaller through the progressive shedding of branches.
+Retrenchment Pruning: Form of crown reduction, intended to encourage development of the lower crown, which emulates natural process whereby an ageing tree retains its overall biomechanical integrity by becoming smaller through the progressive shedding of branches.

 What time will the team arrive?